gvwilson/sensibleadventures/bookster/bookster.md

 Donaien and Armaend's house nestled in a bend in the road like a baby in the crook of its mother's arm.
-A freshly-painted summer chair stood beside the back door.
+A freshly-painted summer chair stood beside their back door.
 Gingerly, Erileine stepped onto it and rapped her knuckles softly on the upstairs bedroom's shutters.
 "Psst," she hissed through the slats.
 "Donaien!
 Armaend!"